 Learn how to integrate with our HL7 V3 APIs by reading:

-To remove the complexity of building your own Message Handling System, NHS Digital offers a pre-assured, client side Message Handling Service Adaptor that you can integrate into your own infrastructure.
+To remove the complexity of building your own Message Handling System, we offer a pre-assured, client side Message Handling Service adaptor that you can integrate into your own infrastructure.

 Spine Security Proxy (SSP)